If you are thinking of a career in care, hopefully you can find some inspiration from our staff profiles.

-Planning a monthly activity in advance, this includes booking entertainers, musicians, outings etc. The weekly activity schedule is prepared and distributed amongst residents so they can choose what they would like to participate in.
+Planning activities in advance includes booking entertainers, musicians, outings etc .
+The weekly activity schedule is prepared and distributed amongst residents so they can choose what they would like to participate in.

 Preparation for activities each day, this includes props/craft items for example.
 I have a calendar of events for the year so I can plan each topic of the day which may include researching an event, printing off material etc. We may have residents that take part in activities in their own room, this is additional time spent on a one to one basis.

 Occasional assistance with morning coffee/teas or removing any breakfast trays from rooms.
 Helping serve lunches to residents in the dining area and to those who eat in their rooms.

 Keeping up to date with Policies/Procedures/Health & Safety and Training.
 It is my duty to ensure that my team are following these whilst carrying out their activities with the residents.